BinarCode/laravel-restify/docs/docs/4.0/auth/authorization.md

 - Then `RestifyApplicationServiceProvider` is booted, this will define the gate, will load repositories and make the auth routes macro.
 You have the full control over this provider.

-### Restify injector

-This middleware is pushed at the end of the `$middleware` list of your application.
-This middleware has the 2 responsibilities.
-It will boot the `RestifyCustomRoutesProvider` (which will load routes you define in `routes` method of your repositories).
+- The `RestifyInjector` will be handled.
+It will register `RestifyCustomRoutesProvider` which load all the custom routes (defined in the `routes` static method in repositories) and will check if this request is a restify one - in which case it will register a new service provider `RestifyServiceProvider`

+- If the `RestifyServiceProvider` was registered, it will load all the other CRUD routes Restify provides and will try to bind a custom exception handler defined in the `restify.php` configuration.

+- If the request route is a Restify route, Laravel will handle other middlewares defined in the `restify.php` -> `middleware`.

 ## View Restify

+Since we are now aware of how Restify boot itself, let's see how to guard it.

-Firstly, let's take a closer look to the package general gate:
+Let's take a closer look to the package global gate:

 ```php
 // app/Providers/RestifyServiceProvider.php